tw-mosip/inji-openid4vp/kotlin/openID4VP/README.md

 ### authenticateVerifier
 - Receives a list of trusted verifiers & Verifier's encoded Authorization request from consumer app(mobile wallet).
-- Decodes and parse the request, extracts the clientId and verifies it against trusted verifier's list clientId.
+- Decodes and parses the qr code data.
+Checks if the data contains request_uri or contains the entire Authorization request data entirely.
+- Constructs the Authorization request object based on the client_id_scheme.
+- Takes an optional boolean to toggle the client validation.
-- Returns the Authentication response which contains validated Presentation Definition of the Authorization request.
+- Returns the validated Authorization request object.

 ```
- val authenticationResponse = openID4VP.authenticateVerifier(encodedAuthenticationRequest: String, trustedVerifierJSON: List<Verifier>)
+ val authenticationResponse = openID4VP.authenticateVerifier(encodedAuthenticationRequest: String, trustedVerifierJSON: List<Verifier>, shouldValidateClient: Bool)
 ```

 ###### Parameters